ritaturk/xenko-docs/manual/getting-started/create-and-add-assets.md

 # Create and add assets

 To add content to your game, you need to create [assets](xref:asset).
-An asset is a representation of an object of your game inside the Game Studio, such as a character of your game, environment of your game, a sound, or an animation.

 This page will show you how to create new assets and add assets in [Game Studio](xref:game-studio).

 Xenko provides the following ways to create and add assets in your game:
  * Add assets from the **Asset view** tab